corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type.

-### Update the Identity manager's configuration
+### Update the Identity Manager's configuration

-To update the configuration of the Identity manager, you need to include a config file with the new settings.
-Then use the `set` command to update the Identity manager.
+To update the configuration of the Identity Manager, you need to include a config file with the new settings.
+Then use the `set` command to update the Identity Manager.

 **Sample command structure**